ThKrypt/QualCoder/3-Files-and-Cases.md

 A right-click context menu allows you to view, export, delete a current file.
 The menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
 You can show only selected attribute types, if the right-click occurs in an attribute column.

-The red X icon is an option to select multiple files for deletion.
+The red folder X icon is an option to select multiple files for deletion.

 ![manage files dialog](https://qualcoder.files.wordpress.com/2020/12/manage_files.png)